Fleet Security Cost & Pricing

 • Most fleets overspend by 15–25% on security.
 The fix isn't cheaper vendors — it's a program-management layer above them.

-This guide breaks down what fleet security actually costs in 2026 across the four main spend categories, what mid-market operators should expect to budget by fleet size, and where the realistic savings live.
-All numbers reflect 2026 U.S. market pricing based on operator interviews, published vendor pricing guides, and the most recent industry compensation surveys.
+This guide breaks down what fleet security actually costs in 2026 across the four spend buckets, what you should budget by fleet size, and where the real savings live.
+Numbers come from operator interviews, published vendor pricing, and the latest industry comp surveys.

 What does a security guard cost per hour in 2026?

-State variation is significant.
-California, New York, Washington D.C., Massachusetts, and Illinois sit at the upper end of the unarmed range due to wage floor laws and benefit mandates.
-Florida, Texas, Georgia, and most southeastern and midwestern markets cluster at the lower end.
-The U.S. Bureau of Labor Statistics reported a median annual security guard wage of $38,370 in May 2024, equivalent to roughly $18.45 per hour fully loaded — the gap between that wage and the contract rate you pay is the provider's gross margin, which has been compressing for years.
+State matters.
+California, New York, D.C., Massachusetts, and Illinois sit at the high end on wage floors and benefits.
+Florida, Texas, Georgia, and most of the Southeast and Midwest sit at the low end.
+BLS reported a median annual guard wage of $38,370 in May 2024 — about $18.45/hour fully loaded.
+The gap between that and what you pay is the provider's gross margin, and it's been compressing for years.

 How much does remote video monitoring cost?

-Remote video monitoring costs $50 to $150 per camera per month in 2026 for most commercial applications.
-Pricing varies based on monitoring depth (passive recording vs. active operator review), event response inclusion (verified alarm dispatch), and AI analytics integration.
+Remote video monitoring runs $50 to $150 per camera per month in 2026.
+Price moves with monitoring depth (passive recording vs. live operator review), whether verified alarm dispatch is included, and how much AI analytics layer in.

-• Passive monitoring with on-demand review: $40–$70 per camera per month.
-Footage is recorded and stored; humans only review on incident.
+• Passive recording, on-demand review: $40–$70/camera/month.
+Footage records and stores; humans only review after an incident.

 What does physical security consulting cost?

-Physical security consulting in 2026 prices on a wide spectrum based on credential level, scope, and firm tier:
+Physical security consulting in 2026 prices across a wide range depending on who you hire:

 Service tierTypical hourly rateProject equivalent